eclipse-leda/leda-contrib-vscode-extensions/leda-app-deployer/CONTRIBUTING.md

 0. Clone this repository.
 1. Run ```npm install```.
 2. Run ```npm run watch``` for code compilation and a change watcher.
-3. Press F5 te start the VSCode development open in a seperate window.
+3. Press F5 to start the VSCode development mode in a seperate window.
 4. Refer to the User Manual (displayable in the plugin via info-button) or [README](README.md) to add target devices for testing.

 *Hint:* Refer to the [official Visual Studio Code Plugin Development Documentation](https://code.visualstudio.com/api/get-started/your-first-extension) to get further information on how to develop using the Visual Studio Code Extension API.